oliverschmidt/a2pico/README.md

 Every A2Pico firmware is flashed in the same extremly simple and foolproof way.

+* _A2Pico2Lite_: Make sure the card is not inserted into an Apple II slot.
-* _A2Pico_: It doesn't matter wether the card is inserted into an Apple II slot or not.
+* All other _A2Pico_ types: It doesn't matter wether the card is inserted into an Apple II slot or not.
 Just make sure the Apple II turned off if the card is inserted.
-* _A2Pico2Lite_: Make sure the card is not inserted into an Apple II slot.

 1. Press and hold the `BOOTSEL`button on the card.
 2. Connect the card to a PC.